Unit VII. Presence

 outlined in previous units of this guidebook.
 Your choice is whether

 to return to the Divine One or not.
-Doing so means giving up all that
+Doing so means giving up all

 What is

-Surrender also means acceptance of “what is” right now and allowing it
+Surrender also means acceptance of “what is” right now and allowing

-to be what it is.
+it to be what it is.
 There is a commitment here to acknowledge that

 the present moment is the only time we have.
 The past is gone and